 how do bakballs work to relieve back pain and stiffness

-So if you need any further convincing, here’s all the gen on BakBalls and why you should have your own:
+So if you need any further convincing, here’s all the background on BakBalls and why you should have your own

 BakBalls are scientifically designed to provide a therapeutic manipulative force directly onto the spine, accessing some of the most commonly painful areas.